pradyumna9195/Pose-Estimation-For-Bicep-Curl-Analysis/README.md

 - HTTPS is required in most browsers for camera access.
 - Users must allow webcam permission.
 - STUN/TURN/network restrictions may affect stream startup in some networks.

-Default STUN used in app:

-- `stun:stun.l.google.com:19302`

-## Browser Compatibility

-- Recommended: latest Chrome or Edge
-- Also supported: Firefox
-- Safari may have stricter behavior depending on OS/browser version

 ## Troubleshooting